 Azerbaijan signs agreement for Asian Infrastructure Investment Bank

-Representatives from 57 Prospective Founding Members (PFMs) of the Asian Infrastructure Investment Bank (AIIB), including Azerbaijan, gathered on June 29 in Beijing for a Signing Ceremony of the Bank's Articles of Agreement at the Great Hall of the People.
+Representatives from 57 Prospective Founding Members (PFMs) of the Asian Infrastructure Investment Bank (AIIB), including Azerbaijan, gathered in Beijing for a Signing Ceremony of the Bank's Articles of Agreement at the Great Hall of the People.

-From Azerbaijan, the Minister of Finance of Azerbaijan Samir Sharifov, who is currently on a visit to China, signed the financial agreement, the Azerbaijani Finance Ministry told Trend.
+From Azerbaijan, the Minister of Finance of Azerbaijan Samir Sharifov, who is currently on a visit to China, signed the financial agreement, the Azerbaijani Finance Ministry said.

-The AIIB, which will be headquartered in Beijing, will initially have an authorized capital stock of $100 billion, said the message published on the website of the bank.
-Reflecting the regional character of the bank, its regional members will be the majority shareholders, holding approximately 75 percent of shares.
+The AIIB, which will be headquartered in Beijing, will initially have an authorized capital stock of $100 billion.

 The share of Azerbaijan's participation in the bank's capital will amount to 0.25 percent, $245.1 million will be invested in their purchase.